France's Iliad challenges Sprint for control of T-Mobile

 The T-Mobile offer is Niel's most audacious attempt at extending his reach beyond France, Monaco and Israel, where he owns part of operator Golan Telecom.
 Still, his bid to enter the United States mobile market is a long shot, some investors and analysts say.

 The French company specializes in broadband and lacks experience in mobile, T-Mobile's main business, having launched its mobile service only in 2012.
-It is also unfamiliar with the demands of competing in the United States, with its massive coverage needs and deep-pocketed competition from AT&T Inc (T.N) and Verizon Communications Inc (VZ.N), the market leaders.
+It is also unfamiliar with the demands of competing in the United States, with its massive coverage needs and deep-pocketed competition from AT&T Inc and Verizon Communications Inc, the market leaders.

 Iliad expects $10 billion in savings from the deal, although it is unclear where they would come from because the company has no U.S. operations.